kaonashi-tyc/zi2zi/README.md

     ├── train.obj
     └── val.obj
 ```
 Create a **experiment** directory under the root of the project, and a data directory within it to place the two binary into it.
-Assuming a directory layout enforece data isolation, especially if you have multiple experiments running.
+Assuming a directory layout enforce data isolation, especially if you have multiple experiments running.
 ### Train
 To start training run the following command